What are the best passive income books on Amazon…apart from the Four Hour Work Week?

 Different delivery vehicles work for different people, and you should really think about what your target audience would want and what they would value the most.

 A business coach in Austin for example, sells a DVD collection with a few workbooks for $2000+!
+(DVDs?!!
+Yeah his target audience is that old).

 To extend that point, even things like newsletters can work a treat.